frintjs/frint-props/packages/frint-props/README.md

 ### Composition

-You can compose multiple functions together, to generated a combined stream of all props.
+You can compose multiple functions together to generate a combined stream of all props.
 For that, we can use the `compose` function:

 ```js
 import { compose, withDefaults, withState } from 'frint-props';